 If you’ve ever purchased any type of dimensional lumber, a term given to boards cut to standard sizes, then you’ve probably noticed that the actual sizes of dimensional lumber don’t match the common size claimed.
 For example, a standard 2×4 does not actually measure 2 inches by 4 inches.

 There’s actually a really good reason why the actual measurements of dimensional lumber don’t match the common dimensions.
 The explanation takes a bit of a history lesson.

-The need for a common size understanding between mills and the markets began over a 100 years ago, when lumber started traveling further to get to its destination via rail or boat.
+The need for a common size understanding between mills and the markets began over 100 years ago when lumber started traveling further to get to its destination via rail or boat.
 Prior to that, until the middle of the 19th Century, lumber was produced locally in the place where it would be used.
-At that time, sizes weren’t a problem because the needs of local carpenters were understood, and hand fitting lumber, as they were building, was pretty normal.
+At that time, sizes weren’t a problem because the needs of local carpenters were understood, and hand-fitting lumber, as they were building, was pretty normal.

 Incidentally, grading lumber by specific standards began at about this same time as well.

 So we know that standard sizes became important during WWI and WWII, but that still doesn’t seem to explain the discrepancy between nominal and actual sizes of dimensional lumber.
 To get that answer, we have to discuss a little more about the wood itself.